mpsridevi/mpsridevi/README.md

 Significant Achievements:
 - Recipient of the Honeywell BRAVO Award (for exemplifying workplace behavior that differentiates levels of performance and exhibit Honeywell Behaviors at a role model level and develop them personally and in others thus driving personal and business success).
 - Six Sigma Green Belt certified.
-- Recipient of the various Honeywell Awards like Team Excellence Award, Team Achievement Award, IP Award etc. Check my achievements and trainings under Professional summary folder.
-(The awards contains my old name Sridevi Kuduva Subramanian)
+- Recipient of the various Honeywell Awards like Team Excellence Award, Team Achievement Award, IP Award etc. Check my achievements and trainings under Awards and Trainings folder.
+(The Honeywell awards contains my old name Sridevi Kuduva Subramanian)

 <!--
 **mpsridevi/mpsridevi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.